 The F4 Temperature Controller has an RS-232C interface.
 A DB-9 connector is located on the rear panel.
 It is wired to accommodate a null-modem cable.
 To communicate with the controller from a PC, you need to run software that uses the Modbus RTU protocol.
 Each controller function has a "register" number which can be read or written to (when applicable).
 These registers are listed Chapter Seven of the "Series F4 User's Manual".
-RS-232C Modbus programming resources can be downloaded from http://www.testequity.com/static/11/.
+RS-232C Modbus programming resources and LabVIEW drivers can be downloaded from http://chamber.testequity.com/rs232.html .